If you’ve got an app that even tangentially touches NodeJS/NPM (really if you have eyes and ears) you’ve probably seen these.

 Provide strict constraints

 Define your dependencies using explicit constraints rather than wide constraints.
-For example you should specify [email protected]
+For example you should specify [email protected] rather than package_name@>1.2.3

 This only protects your direct dependencies, unfortunately most dependencies have dependencies and they may not specify their dependencies in a manner that is as strict as yours.